michail-nikolaev/task-force-arma-3-radio/README_EN.md

 * A short range radio is given to players who have `ItemRadio` in their inventory.
 At mission start, distribution of radios may take a few seconds to complete (follow the instructions appearing at the center of your screen).

 ####In vehicles
 * A long range radio is available to driver, commander, gunner, and co-pilot.
-Not all vehicles support the built-in radios.
+Not all vehicles support mounted radios.

 * Every vehicle slot has its own radio, which has to be configured separately.
 If you plan to switch seats in a vehicle – configure the radio on each seat beforehand (for instance, at the driver and gunner positions).